When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 Festival organizers said in an Instagram post that things "got off to an unexpected start."

-All inbound charter flights to the island have been canceled, and tickets refunded, the festival said.
+All inbound charter flights to the island have been canceled, tickets refunded, and the event has been postponed, the festival said.

 "Thank you for bearing with us as we work through the growing pains that every first year event experiences," organizers said.